 - See also The Greys for similar species.

-- The Ariloulaleelay from Star Control 2 live in another dimension, are as old as dirt, and imply that performed experiments on humans in the past.
+- The Ariloulaleelay from Star Control II live in another dimension, are as old as dirt, and imply that they performed experiments on humans in the past.